 Quite different from food sensitivity or intolerance, a food allergic reaction is when your immune system reacts strongly to the protein in a particular food you have eaten, which can be mild in some cases and life-threatening in others.
 Life-threatening reactions are called anaphylaxis.

 The most common food allergens (foods that can cause allergies) include milk, nuts, eggs, fish, soy, wheat, and shellfish.
 The good news is that when your child gets an allergic reaction, there are noticeable food allergy symptoms that let you know something’s wrong.
-Let’s proceed to the common signs of allergic reactions – which every parent should know about.
+So let’s proceed to the common signs of allergic reactions – which every parent should know about.

 Signs of Allergic Reaction

 There are several signs of allergic reactions, from itching and sneezing to a swollen face and much more.
 You may become aware of your kids’ allergies if they are experiencing the following common signs of an allergic reaction:

 1. Itching and sneezing.